 Oh man, four hours at a hole in the wall, biker bar strip club with what I can only assume are penis-shaped shot glasses?

 But here’s the thing… she’s one of the realest in the game BECAUSE she’s played places like that.
 You think half these folks getting record deals because they blew up on TikTok have ever stepped foot in a bar like that?
 Hell, half of them have never played a live show anywhere.

 You can’t fake authenticity folks, you gotta earn it.
 And for Ashley, that means playing hilariously awesome, borderline terrifying, hole in the wall, illegal strip clubs in Arkansas.

-Ashley recently released her masterful, collaborative concept album, Lindeville,and let’s just say that you probably can’t write an album like this unless you’ve played places like… underground strip joints with decent burgers and dick-shaped shot glasses.
+A while back, Ashley released her masterful, collaborative concept album, Lindeville,and let’s just say that you probably can’t write an album like this unless you’ve played places like… underground strip joints with decent burgers and dick-shaped shot glasses.